wincent/buildtools/README.txt

 There are two non-standard executables that some buildtools scripts depend on (they expect to find them in the PATH), "wincent-strings-util" and "wincent-icon-util".
-The former, Wincent Strings Utility, is a separate project, also licensed under the GPL.
+The former, Wincent Strings Utility, is a separate project, licensed under the GPL.
 More information can be obtained from the project website: http://strings.wincent.com/.
 The latter, Wincent Icon Utility, is also a separate project licensed under the GPL but there is no project website for it at the moment.